hadley/adv-r/Functional-programming.md

 IQR(df$c)
 ```

-What are the two sources of duplication here, and how could you remove them?
+But we'd be better off identifying the sources of duplication and then removing them.
+What are they and how would you remove them?

 You might come up with something like this: